 We spend all day, every day looking for the cheapest flight deals to send to our Thrifty Traveler Premium members.
 And as a Minnesota-based company, we pay close attention to flights in and out of Minneapolis-St. Paul (MSP) along with other, smaller Midwestern cities.

-So over the years, we’ve uncovered hundreds of that “No way, is this real?!” kind of cheap flights flying from Minneapolis.
-And keep in mind we don’t publish flight deals on budget airlines that nickel-and-dime travelers with extra fees – these fares are all on major full-service airlines like Delta, American, United, and their international partners.
+So over the years, we've uncovered hundreds of that “No way, is this real?!” kind of cheap flights flying from Minneapolis – including some recent ones, even as flight prices climb.
+And keep in mind we don't publish flight deals on budget airlines that nickel-and-dime travelers with extra fees – these fares are all on major full-service airlines like Delta, American, United, and their international partners.

 - $267 RT to Honolulu (HNL): The cheapest fare we've ever found flying from Minneapolis to Hawaii, with a quick stop on the West Coast en route to paradise.
 But we've also found flights on Delta's nonstop route to Honolulu as low as $301.
 Not bad for flights that typically cost around $800 or more, right?